Norbert Poehlke

-Norbert Hans Poehlke (15 September 1951 – 22 October 1985), The Hammer-Killer (Der Hammermörder), was a German police officer (1971–1985) and serial killer who after he committed suicide in 1985 was found to have committed several bank robberies and related murders.
-He was tagged as the "Hammer-Killer" for his modus operandi of killing drivers of cars and using a sledgehammer in later bank robberies in which he would use his victims' cars as getaway vehicles.
+Norbert Hans Poehlke (15 September 1951 – 22 October 1985), also known as The Hammer-Killer (Der Hammermörder), was a German police officer and serial killer who committed four bank robberies and three related murders between 1984 and 1985.
+His nickname was derived from his modus operandi of using a sledgehammer in bank robberies in which he would use his victims' cars as getaway vehicles.

+Wrongly believing that he was about to be exposed as a criminal, Poehlke killed his wife and eldest son before fleeing the country with his younger son.
+He stayed on the run for three days before killing his child and himself while hiding in Italy.

 Early life

 Poehlke was a police officer in Baden-Württemberg, employed from 1982 as a high-ranking sergeant of Mühlhausen am Neckar's canine division.
 After winning 36,000 Deutsche Mark from the lottery, he built a house for his family (consisting of his wife, two sons and a daughter) in the village of Strümpfelbach in Backnang, where he took care of the finances.
 After the construction of the family home, the family became heavily indebted.
-In March 1984, his daughter Cordula died from a brain tumor at the age of three.
+In March 1984, his daughter Cordula died from a brain tumour at the age of three.

+Crimes

-Shortly thereafter, he began a series of robberies and bank robberies, three of which proceeded in the same pattern: First, he lured a random victim in a remote rest area to get into his vehicle.
+After Cordula's death, Poehlke began a series of robberies and bank robberies, three of which proceeded in the same pattern: First, he lured a random victim in a remote rest area to get into his vehicle.
 He killed his victims with his service weapon, a Walther P5, by shooting them in the head.
 After the crime, he would drive with the stolen vehicle to a bank to rob them.
 Masked, he smashed the windows of the ticket counter with a sledgehammer, robbed cash, and then escaped with the other vehicle.

 The series of murders displaced the residents of Heilbronn-Ludwigsburg for more than a year.
-The unknown perpetrator was soon dubbed in the media as the "Hammer-Killer", although the sledgehammer was not his preferred murder tool.
+The unknown perpetrator was soon dubbed in the media as the "Hammer-Killer", although the sledgehammer was not the actual murder weapon.